-If you read the product descriptions of some of the cheaper offerings, they seem to say all the right things.
-But one thing that’s usually lacking is a CertiPUR-US certification.
+If you read the product descriptions of some of the cheaper offerings, they seem to say all the right things, but one thing that’s usually lacking is a CertiPUR-US certification1.
 This certification is issued on foam products that meet safety standards for emissions, materials, and durability.

-It’s not difficult to get this certification, so if a brand doesn’t have it, steer clear.
-This means that the bed is likely laden with toxic fire retardants, harmful glues, and dangerous chlorofluorocarbons (CFCs).
-A bed that lacks this basic certification is potentially dangerous and most likely a piece of junk.
+This has become a fairly standard certification, so if a brand doesn’t have it, you may need to research deeper.
+If the mattress doesn’t have this certification, it can mean that the bed is likely laden with toxic fire retardants, harmful glues, and dangerous chlorofluorocarbons (CFCs).
+A bed that lacks this basic certification is potentially dangerous.

 A bed with toxic foam can lead to a variety of health issues, including allergies, breathing problems, headaches, dizziness, and memory problems.